 The decision to admit a relative into an aged care facility is likely to create significant emotional conflict and turmoil for the carer and may even cause discord within the family, as often the decision for placement may be against the person’s wishes.
 This is particularly the case in families where the culture suggests that this is a violation of filial piety, such as in the Asian cultures.
 In addition, the literature suggests female carers may particularly struggle with the decision to seek external help and then also to relinquish the assumed ‘mother/child’ type relationship assumed with the recipient during the care period.

-are a way in which anxiety can be managed for family carers in all settings and at all stages of the end-of-life trajectory.
-[7,15] Receiving information and understanding the end-of-life care pathway can be empowering to family carers and offer a feeling of participation in decision.
-Whereas receiving inadequate information perpetuates feelings of losing control and the patient feeling objectified.
+Family meetings (case conferences) are a way in which anxiety can be managed for family carers in all settings and at all stages of the end-of-life trajectory.
+[5,15] Receiving information and understanding the end-of-life care pathway can be empowering to family carers and offer a feeling of participation in decision.
+Whereas receiving inadequate information perpetuates feelings of losing control and the person feeling objectified.
 Carers often look to information from health professionals and people within their support network to approve their decision for support outside of the home environment and find reassurance and reduction in burden when others validate their decision.

 What did appear to be useful was a group setting which offered social interaction and sharing of experiences; these offered positive outcomes for depression, carer burden and increasing quality of life.
 However, how this style of intervention could be made more accessible to carers not able to attend face to face groups has not yet been evaluated, but it is conceptualised that the use of technology such as digital health or e-health could be useful in this setting.